 The Pro-Abortion Argument

-For instance, the National Abortion Federation (a trade union for abortion mills) alleges, “Death occurs in 0.0006% of all legal surgical abortions . . . .
+The National Abortion Federation (a trade union for abortion mills) alleges, “Death occurs in 0.0006% of all legal surgical abortions . . . .
 In comparison, a woman’s risk of death during pregnancy and childbirth is ten times greater.”
 Planned Parenthood puts the number slightly higher.

 Third-trimester abortionist Warren Hern claims that childbirth-related mortality is an astounding 111 times higher than that for abortion.
 Hern says, “Due to the comparative mortality risks of induced abortion and term birth, abortion is the indicated treatment for pregnancy … Pregnancy should be seen as a biocultural event in the context of other human illnesses.”1